OCHA-DAP/hdx-hapi/docs/data_usage_guides/food_security_and_nutrition.md

 ### Usage Notes

-* The total population (ipc_phase=all) is not necessarily equal to the sum of the populations in phases 1-5.
+* The total population (`ipc_phase`="all") is not necessarily equal to the sum of the populations in phases 1-5.
 The differences are usually small (due to rounding errors), or because there is no IPC phase data
-* Due to the above, the sum of the IPC fractions from phase 1-5 may not sum to exactly 1
+* Due to the above, the sum of the IPC fractions from phases 1-5 may not be exactly equal to 1

 ## Food Prices <a id="food-price"></a>